-In 2015 the artist was granted a fellowship at the Smithsonian Institute where he spent a month studying illuminated manuscripts at the the Sackler and Freer Galleries in Washington DC.
-This was followed in 2017 by a research period at the Chester Beatty Library while on a residency at the Irish Museum of Modern Art in Dublin. in 2017 and 2018 Soi explored certain artifacts within the Calouste Gulbenkian Museum's collection in Lisbon.
+In 2015 the artist was granted an artist fellowship at the Smithsonian Institute where he spent a month studying illuminated manuscripts, such as the Falnama, created in Safavid Iran and Ottoman Turkey in the 16th and early 17th centuries.
+This was followed in 2017 by a research period at the Chester Beatty Library while on a residency at the Irish Museum of Modern Art in Dublin here he studied muraqqas within the Minto Album, painted between 1612 and 1640, which once belonged to Jehangir and Shah Jahan.

-He can be reached via email:
+The artist can be reached via email:

 praneetsoi@gmail.com